jaipreet-chhatwal/kubernetes/README.md

 kubectl exec -it podnme command

 ## Why Namespaces

+Consider this like a portlets within Portal container where every portet has its own portlet-id .
+Every portlet has its own boundry but at the same time ,a portlet is allowed to interact with global objects.
+Also other portlets can access this portet with its portlet id. (but this statement is very generic and read the below to get more and more details)

 1. `can be used to group similar applications`
 2. `Conflicts : Many teams , same application`